-In his case, preparing for the role, be it for the anime or for the game, back in 2015, revealed to be a difficult process.
+In his case, preparing for the role, be it for the anime or for the game, back in 2015, was revealed to be a difficult process.
 As one may guess when in a seiyuu school, something that is taught is the intonation and perfect pronunciation of words.

 When Eguchi was preparing for this role, however, he had to learn how to do the opposite, as Rokuya speaks weird Japanese.

 Intonation and pronunciation of words are all over the place and mind you that even in songs Eguchi has to sing with those elements in mind.
-The fact that the seiyuu managed to pull that off and not sounds strange in doing so, is in itself a miracle, but it just comes to show just how much of a perfectionist Eguchi is.
+The fact that the seiyuu managed to pull that off and not sound strange in doing so, is in itself a miracle, but it just comes to show just how much of a perfectionist Eguchi is.

 Still in the same year, Eguchi portrayed Kouta Hasegawa, the main character in Sanrio Danshi an anime that focused on Hasegawa and the journey of him befriending other colleagues with the same likes as him and the process of him becoming honest with himself.
-Overall, the plot is very laidback with some conflict but nothing major happening.
+Overall, the plot is very laidback with some conflict but nothing major is happening.

-Eguchi‘s performance as Hasegawa was on flawless at all times, even in the most dramatic scenes.
+Eguchi‘s performance as Hasegawa was flawless at all times, even in the most dramatic scenes.
 Another role of his was as Chassepot in The Thousand Musketeers.

 Other of his works include names such as Seiren (2017) as Tatsuya Araki, Warau Salesman NEW (2017) as Kenichi Nakajima, The Royal Tutor (2017) as Ernst Rosenberg, Sakurada Reset (2017) as Tomiko Nakano, Mr. Tonegawa: Middle Management Blues (2018) as Kouji Doushita, Space Battleship Tiramisu (2018) as Subaru-B, That Time I Got Reincarnated as a Slime (2018) as Souei and Domestic Girlfriend (2019) as Fumiya Kurimoto.